Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 SAST (Static Application Security Testing):

 * Scan the code for possible coding errors or inconsistencies
 * Look for code reliability issues, security vulnerabilities, and unit test coverage
 * Scan all library dependencies for security vulnerabilities and compliance issues

 DSAT (Dynamic Application Security Testing):

-    * For agents that run in docker containers.
+* *For agents that run in docker containers*.
 Scan the container for security protection within the infrastructure

 SCA (Software Composition Analysis):

 * Scan the code for possible coding errors or inconsistencies
 * System architects manually create threat models of the system to identify and mitigate architectural security risks